nthomasCUBE/KEGGexpressionmapper/README.md

 library(KEGGexpressionMapper)
 KEGGexpressionMapper(gene_desc = "Use_case2/DEG.tab", gene_kegg = "Use_case2/KEGG.tab", gene_expr = "Use_case2/EXPRESSION.tab", is_timeseries = FALSE, excel = NA)
-e.g.
-KEGGexpressionMapper("Use_case1/DEG.tab","Use_case1/KEGG.tab","Use_case1/EXPRESSION.tab",FALSE,NA)
-or if Excel file contains all information KEGGexpressionMapper("","","",FALSE,"Use_case2/Demo_input_Excel.xlsx")
 ```
 You need to refer to the absolute or the relative path of each parameter.